 While red is the most predominant Mustang color, green Mustangs have been an integral part of the pony car’s illustrious, five-decade-plus history.
 From the very beginning, there were three different shades of Mustang green offered in the 1964.5 model year, and the color remained a prominent entity throughout the entire First Generation.

 Green Mustangs have been featured in dozens of films and television shows over the years, highlighted of course by the 1968 classic Bullitt.
 The Ford Motor Company took a break on producing green Mustangs from the late 1970s all the way through the tail end of the Fox Body Generation, but the classic color bounced back in a big way during the SN95 era.

-Whether you’re talking about the older Dynasty Green or Grabber Green or the shades from the new millennium, such as Gotta Have It Green or the 2019 Need For Green paint code, there is a shade of Mustang green out there for everyone and their favorite pony car!
+Whether you’re talking about the older Dynasty Green or Grabber Green or the shades from the new millennium, such as Gotta Have It Green or 2019's Need For Green, there is a shade of Mustang green out there for everyone and their favorite pony car!

 No article about the best shades of Mustang green is complete without mentioning the most famous one of all, Highland Green, and that is where we will begin.
 Debuting in 1968, those that were unfamiliar with the now-famous Highland Green paint code would soon see it plastered on the silver screen in Bullitt.

 In the undisputed most famous movie car chase scene of all-time, Steve McQueen sped through the streets of San Francisco in a 1968 GT390 Fastback that was painted, you guessed it, Highland Green!
 The Highland Green Mustang paint color soared in popularity as a result of the movie, and in 2001, the Ford Motor Company partnered with Warner Brothers to offer a special edition GT with the Bullitt nameplate, and the iconic color to go along with it.